kenotron/p-graph/README.md

 # p-graph

-Promise graph with concurrency control, built on top of the excellent [p-queue](https://github.com/sindresorhus/p-queue) library.
+Run a promise graph with concurrency control.

 ## Install